 State of Florida applications are available at the First District Court of Appeal, or by accessing the web site: http://www.1dca.org Application packages are not accepted by email or FAX.

 The successful applicant will be subject to a criminal background check.

+If you need an accommodation in order to participate in the application/selection process, please call (850)488-8136 in advance.
+We are an equal opportunity employer.
 We do not discriminate on the basis of race, religion, color, sex, age, national origin, or disability.